bartoszlenar/Validot/docs/DOCUMENTATION.md

 _The example above shows that predefined [specification](#specification) can be expanded with more rules (`AsModel` and subsequent [Rule](#rule) commands)._

 _Also, you can observe the interesting behavior that can be described as [presence rule](#presence-commands) alteration.
-Please notice that `emailSpecification` starts with [Optional](#optional) command that makes the entire model optional (null is allowed) and no error is returned despite the fact that both `atRequiredSpecification` and `allLettersLowerCaseSpecification` require model to be not null.
+Please notice that `emailSpecification` starts with [Optional](#optional) command that makes the entire model optional (null is allowed) and no error is returned even though both `atRequiredSpecification` and `allLettersLowerCaseSpecification` require model to be not null.
 Of course, technically it is NOT a modification of their presence settings, but the specification execution would never reach them.
 Why?
 The scope value is null, and the scope presence rule `Optional` allows this.
 And in case of null, as always, no further validation is performed in the scope.
-Not big deal, but the example gives an overview how to play with fluent-api bits to "modify" presence rule._
+Not a big deal, but the example gives an overview of how to play with fluent-api bits to "modify" presence rule._

 _Naturally, this works the other way around.
-Below a short demo how to make a model required while only using specification that allows the model to be null:_
+Below a short demo of how to make a model required while only using specification that allows the model to be null:_

 ``` csharp